API

 This guide describes how to create a FastEdge app.
 Check out our FastEdge overview article to learn more about the product.

-You can create a FastEdge app in two ways: from a custom binary file or a pre-configured template.
-If you chose the last option, skip the Stage 1.
+You can create a FastEdge app in two ways: from a custom binary file using JavaScript SDK or Rust as well as from a preconfigured template.
+If you chose the latter option, skip Stage 1.

 Stage 1.
 Create a Wasm binary file

-To get started, you need to create a .wasm file that you will later upload to the Gcore Customer Portal.
+To get started, create a .wasm file that you will later upload to the Gcore Customer Portal.

 Step 1.
 Set up the environment